On the Spring Equinox, I learned just how important weather sealing really is.

 Schools are closed, and most everyone who had the option – myself included – chose to work from home today.
 The streets are eerily quiet, exaggerated by the puffy white snow banks muting all the normal cacophonies and reverberations I'm typically desperate to avoid in this neighborhood.

-But neither rain nor sleet nor dark of night could prevent me from take my Fuji X-Pro 2 out for a brief photo walk on my way to get a bagel for breakfast.
+But neither rain nor sleet nor dark of night could prevent me from taking my Fuji X-Pro 2 out for a brief photo walk on my way to get a bagel for breakfast.

 Give how environmental this weather condition is, I twisted on the Fuji 16mm f/1.4.
 I've written about this lens quite enough already, but the optics and milky bokeh are just pristine.
 I figured this focal length and fast aperture would be perfect for soaking up the scene and getting creative exposures of the snow fall.